The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Phototype

-Short definition: Classification of skin into 6 types based on melanin content and reaction to sun exposure.
+Short definition: Classification of skin into 6 types according to melanin content and reaction to the sun.

-Phototype (Fitzpatrick scale, I to VI) is a fundamental decision-making parameter in tattoo removal.
-The higher the phototype, the greater the risk of pigmentary disorders during treatment.
-Phototypes V and VI require particular expertise and often the exclusive use of 1064 nm.
+Phototype (the Fitzpatrick scale, I to VI) is a fundamental decision-making parameter in tattoo removal.
+The higher the phototype, the greater the risk of pigmentation issues during treatment.
+Phototypes V and VI require particular expertise and, often, the exclusive use of 1064 nm.

 See also: Melanocytes, Hyperpigmentation, Wavelength.